Bluecraft-AI/gamefunnels-hub/stick-fighter/README.md

-# Stick Fighter - Windows XP Edition
+# Stick Fighter - Retro-Themed Edition

-A retro-inspired stick figure fighting game with a Windows XP theme, part of the [Game Funnels](http://gamefunnels.ai) collection.
+A retro-inspired stick figure fighting game and part of the [Game Funnels](http://gamefunnels.ai) collection.

 ## Play the Game